christoffer-nylen/backstrace/README.md

 # backstrace
 **backstrace** searches for PATTERNS in each file referenced in an [strace](https://man7.org/linux/man-pages/man1/strace.1.html) log.

-Internally backstrace uses:
-* [grep](https://man7.org/linux/man-pages/man1/grep.1.html) - to print the lines that matches a pattern.
+It uses [pystrace](https://github.com/dirtyharrycallahan/pystrace) to parse the strace log, and [grep](https://man7.org/linux/man-pages/man1/grep.1.html) to print the lines that matches a pattern.
-* [pystrace](https://github.com/dirtyharrycallahan/pystrace) - to parse the strace log.

 backstrace expects the provided strace log to contain timestamps in the "ttt" format so that the matching pattern results can be presented in a timely order.
 For example, if you would like to analyze the strace of "make", do the following: